kavyasri261106/VisionNote/README.md

 - Target: ~300–500 images per class (sufficient for a hackathon-grade prototype).
 - Augmentation applied: rotation, flipping (where orientation-appropriate), brightness/contrast adjustment, scaling.
 - Labeled in [Roboflow](https://roboflow.com) or LabelImg, exported in YOLOv8 format.
-- *(If time is short: Roboflow Universe has existing public Indian currency detection datasets that can be forked and fine-tuned, then supplemented with your own photos.)*

 ## Methodology / Model Architecture
 - **Base model:** YOLOv8n (nano) — chosen for its speed and small footprint, making it suitable for real-time webcam inference on modest hardware.